coursera-dl/coursera-dl/README.md

     `https://class.coursera.org/<CLASS_NAME>/class/index`

 * Previously one could export a Netscape-style cookies file with a browser extension ([1], [2]) for use with the `-c` option, but this approach does not appear to work with recent classes.
-Use the `-u` and `-p` flags instead.
+Use the `-u` and `-p` flags instead or use the `-n` flag.

-* If results show 0 sections, you most likely have an invalid cookies file.
+* If results show 0 sections, you most likely have provided invalid credentials (username and/or password in the command line or in your `.netrc` file).
-  * It's possible the cookies are already expired.
-This can happen very quickly.
-    Try recreating your cookies.txt by logging in and re-copying the cookie file (step 3-5 above).
-  * If you get the error: `ValueError: need more than 1 value to unpack`, the process or text editor you used to copy the cookie.txt probably converted the tabs to spaces.

 Contact